Department of Health

 Schedule C of the NHRA provides information about how all governments will support delivery of new life-saving high-cost therapies.
 Highly specialised therapies funded under the NHRA support national access to treatment for patients with rare conditions who often have few options remaining.

-As of 1 January 2024, currently funded highly specialised therapies are:
+As of 1 May 2024, currently funded highly specialised therapies are:

-• The CAR T-cell therapy, Kymriah®, for treating:
+• The CAR-T cell therapy, Kymriah®, for treating:

 • relapsing/refractory acute lymphoblastic leukaemia in those aged 25 and under (delivered at The Royal Children's Hospital (RCH) and The Peter MacCallum Cancer Centre (Peter Mac) and Alfred Health) and;